surgeventures/spandex/README.md

 it should be sampled.
 It then passes that information to downstream processes via an HTTP header.

-Every trace in Spandex has a `priority` describing whether it should be sampled or not.
-This priority is set automatically when starting a new trace - either based on the distributed context or calculated by a `SamplingStrategy`
+Every trace in Spandex has a `sampling` field which is used to store any details about the sampling decision.
+It is adapter specific and is set automatically when starting a new trace, either based on the distributed context or calculated by a `SamplingStrategy`

-A trace may be sampled out automatically, but you can always override its `priority` manually.
-This is usually done for requests with errors, as they are the ones that need troubleshooting.
-You can also enable tracing dynamically with a feature flag to debug a feature in production.

-While Spandex implements functions to read and set the `priority` (`Spandex.Tracer.current_priority/1` and `Spandex.Tracer.update_priority/2` respectively), it's best to use `priority`-modifying functions exposed by a particular adapter as the field has different meaning across observability backends.

 You can find more information on sampling and rate limiting in documentation for adapters like [spandex_datadog](https://github.com/spandex-project/spandex_datadog).